MechWarrior 5: Mercenaries

-MechWarrior 5: Mercenaries is a BattleTech mecha game developed by Piranha Games and released on December 10, 2019, on Microsoft Windows.
+MechWarrior 5: Mercenaries is a BattleTech mecha game developed by Piranha Games released on December 10, 2019, on Microsoft Windows.
 It is the first single player MechWarrior game since 2002.
-It was initially available as an Epic Games Store exclusive title, which, like other games with Epic Games Store exclusivity deals, has been met with criticism.
+It was initially available as an Epic Games Store exclusive title, which, like other games with Epic Games Store exclusivity deals, was met with criticism.
 On May 7, 2020, it was made available through Xbox Game Pass for PC.
-On May 27, 2021, it was made available on additional platforms including Xbox Series X/S, Xbox One, Steam and GOG, in addition to the DLC pack Heroes of the Inner Sphere.
-It features ray tracing powered by Nvidia RTX as well as DLSS.
+On May 27, 2021, it was made available on additional platforms including Xbox Series X/S, Xbox One, Steam and GOG, in addition to the DLC pack Heroes of the Inner Sphere, Call to Arms, and Rise of Rasalhague.
+The game has sold two million units as of October 2024.
+Piranha Games released a sequel, MechWarrior 5: Clans, on October 16, 2024.

 Synopsis

 MechWarrior 5: Mercenaries is set in the BattleTech universe.
 The game starts in 3015 during the final decade of the Third Succession War, casting the player as a rookie mercenary MechWarrior rising from the ashes of a demolished mercenary unit.
 They are able to accept contracts from the various factions available in this time period.
 The campaign goes all the way up to 3049, just before the Clan Invasion.